mehl/concrete-cms-docker/README.md

 ## Configuration via Environment Variables

-See .env.example for a list of supported environment variables.
+See `.env.example` for a list of supported environment variables.
+Rename to `.env` and adjust the values as needed.

 ## Provisioning Scripts